Three Facts About The Bible

 The Bible books contain poetry, prophecy, laws, and flawless historical details.
-(Most religious books are one-dimensional – only history, or only advice, for example.)
+(Most religious books are one-dimensional – only history, or only advice, for example - and contain occasional errors.)
 The first Bible books start at the beginning of time, and the narrative takes the reader past the time of Jesus' earthly ministry, to about the year A.D.
 100. The Bible message applies to every generation of every culture, and affords us a glimpse of the end of the world and what lies beyond.

 2. The Bible Claims Divine Origin

 Even the most complex book in the bookstore is usually of very little consequence.
 In other words, we can read it or not, believe it or not – take it or leave it – and we end up really no better or worse off.
 We may not be as well informed, but we can go on our merry way and live our lives as we please.